-- More people living their life in the best possible way for them, so that they are healthy, happy and have a network of support, friends, and live in a place they call home. - A reduction in the number of people admitted to hospital, residential or nursing care and more people using personalised support to meet their needs in the community. - An increase in the number of people living independently, in paid work and who are in charge of their own care to meet their longer-term needs. - A reduction in the number of people solely supported by statutory services and an increase in the number of people being supported within their communities. - Ensuring people can live a life free from abuse and or neglect. - Fulfil our commitment to promote equality of opportunity and working towards embedding equality, diversity and human rights principles as part of strategic decision-making. - Facilitate timely and effective assessments with multi-disciplinary teams. - Promote people's human rights with a focus on strengths-based practice including promoting positive risk enablement. - Carers and families are identified and recognised and have access to information and practical and emotional support to help them achieve the outcomes which matter most to them.
+- More people living their largest life e.g. healthy, happy, and more fulfilling lives in a place they call home. - A reduction in the number of people who will have to be admitted to hospital, residential or nursing care and more people using personal budgets to meet their needs in the community. - An increase in the number of people successfully completing recovery and recuperation programmes, having access to telecare and good housing options to meet their longer-term needs. - A reduction in the number of people we are directly supporting and an increase in the number of people being supported within their communities. - Ensuring people can live a life free from abuse and or neglect. - Fulfil our commitment to promote equality of opportunity and working towards embedding equality, diversity, and human rights principles as part of strategic decision-making. - Facilitate timely, safe, and effective hospital discharge. - Promote peoples' human rights with a focus on strengths- based practice whilst promoting positive risk enablement. - Carers are identified and recognised and have access to information and practical and emotional support to help them achieve the outcomes which matter most to them.